MitchellTesla/Dragon-Module/README.md

 # Google-Dragon module extension (WIP)
-a custom Google dragon extension module under research & development.
+a custom Google-Dragon bluetooth module extension in research & development.
 Years of the Dragon include 1916, 1928, 1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024.